info442-spr22/g-team/Specifications.md

 <img width="634" alt="Screen Shot 2022-04-10 at 6 35 25 PM" src="https://user-images.githubusercontent.com/62968497/162650790-4915a9ed-0ed5-4ed1-b232-b5baa0142292.png">

 Under the profile page, users can access the Sticker Gallery.
 This is where all of their previous saved works will be displayed.
-They can click into each card and view their stickers in more details.
+They can click into each card and view their stickers in more detail.
 In the detailed view, they have the choices of discarding this piece, sharing this piece, or just leaving the view by pressing the ‘x’ in the top right corner.

 <img width="740" alt="Screen Shot 2022-04-10 at 6 31 16 PM" src="https://user-images.githubusercontent.com/62968497/162650536-d4d8b6a4-06c7-46d6-8712-090955c8d04e.png">